Newhouse Impact Summit 2024

 Smith is a cultural anthropologist exploring extended reality and other digital tools to enhance special collections and archival records featuring African American art, history, and culture with the specific intention of documenting workflows that can be shared without relying on a large budget or team.
 She sits at the intersection of researcher, archives professional, and digital humanities practitioner.
 Currently, Smith is in a Association of African American Museums working group to identify ways to build capacity for member institutions through traveling, shared, and collaborative exhibitions.

-Overview: Extrapolating from the title of Balogun Ojetade’s novel, The Chronicles of Harriet Tubman: Freedonia, this Afrofuturist reimagining of Harriett’s Bookshop renders an interactive VR environment entitled “Harriett’s Microverse” to highlight works by Black artists in Philadelphia.
+Overview: Extrapolating from the title of Balogun Ojetade’s novel, The Chronicles of Harriett Tubman: Freedonia, this Afrofuturist reimagining of Harriett’s Bookshop renders an interactive VR environment entitled “Harriett’s Microverse” to highlight works by Black artists in Philadelphia.
 This discussion seeks to situate the project within and beyond Ojetade’s Black retrofuturism through the needs of Black memory institutions and the impact of immersive technologies to reach new audiences.
 Three key questions are also considered: (1) Why XR?
 How is immersion enhancing the experience?
 (2) How will the XR experience be adopted?
 Who is the target audience?
 How will they access it?
 (3) Is the project accessible?
 Are there cues that may require intervention for someone with impaired vision or hearing?
 Effects that may trigger sensitive users?
 Is the text narrated and the audio captioned?.

 2:25-2:45 p.m.: Discussion and open Q&A